swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-structure-to-your-documentation-pages.md

 After you arrange nested symbols in an extension file, use DocC to compile your changes and review them in your browser.

 > Note:
-> If you organize a member symbol into a topic group outside of its canonical container symbol,
+> If you organize a member symbol into a topic group outside of the type that defines the member,
 > DocC will still include the member symbol in the default topic group.
-> This ensures that the reader can always find the member symbol somewhere in the sub-hierarchy of its canonical container symbol.
+> This ensures that the reader can always find the member symbol somewhere in the sub-hierarchy of the containing type.

 ### Incorporate Hierarchy in Your Navigation